Yannaner/HackPSU2025_BrainLab/README.md

 ## Inspiration 🧠

-Inspired by recent advances in **decentralized physics-driven learning** and biological neural systems, BrainLabs rethinks machine learning at its core.
-Instead of relying on massive GPU clusters or von Neumann architectures, we designed a system where **computation and learning are performed directly on a physical circuit**, akin to how the brain's synapses adapt using only local information.

-We took inspiration from [Dillavou et al., 2022] and the **contrastive coupled learning** framework, which showed that networks can self-organize by simply comparing free and clamped states—no global processor, no memory overhead, no backpropagation.
+As student researchers, we're inspired by recent advances in *decentralized physics-driven learning* research.
+We believe systems that can carry out *computations and learning directly on a physical circuit*  instead of relying on massive GPU clusters holds the key to a sustainable AI future and therefore wanted to be the first ones to democratize this technology to anyone interested through a cloud platform.

+We took inspiration from the work of Dillavou et al. (*Demonstration of Decentralized Physics-Driven Learning*, Phys.
+Rev. Applied, 2022), which showed the possibility of *in-situ* physical-learning with coupled learning.

 ---

 ## What It Does ⚡

-BrainLabs is a fully functional **physical learning system**:
+Brain Labs is a fully-functional **physical learning system** connected to a **cloud platform**:
-- A resistor network acts as the equivalent of a neural network.
+- A physical, self-adjusting resistor network acts as the equivalent of a neural network
-- Learning happens by adjusting resistance values via digital potentiometers.
+- Learning happens locally by adjusting resistance values via digital potentiometers
-- Comparators and XOR gates implement a decentralized version of contrastive learning.
-- All updates are local — each “edge” (connection) only looks at its own state.
-- The learning rule mimics **energy minimization** seen in biological and mechanical systems.

-In short, BrainLabs is an electronic material that learns by adjusting itself, directly and physically.

-To make it accessible, we've built a modern, cloud-enabled interface where users can upload datasets, watch the system train in real time, and interact directly with the hardware over the web.
+- A **user-friendly cloud platform** that allows users to upload datasets, train models, and conduct inference on our physical learning network based on their data, similar to a GPU cloud

 ---